 of Bucking the Artworld Tide

-Published on May 15, 2020, Bucking the Artworld Tide has already garnered the following reviews (for full review, click on the source):
+Published on May 15, 2020, Bucking the Artworld Tide garnered the following reviews (for full review, click on the source):

 “Solidly argued and thoughtfully presented. . . .
 The collection’s eloquent prose and well-developed point of view make it a thought-provoking and often enjoyable read even for those who disagree.
 Kamhi’s passion for her subject is undeniable and makes even the more technical aspects of the work accessible.
 An illuminating, strongly opinionated, and enthusiastically acerbic critique of today’s art world.”